 It is not too long when the emergence of branded audio podcasts generated an emerging trend.
 This prompted entry into the audio realm by companies such as Amazon Echo, Google Home and IoT offerings.
-The technology behind these devices is the use of artificial intelligence, coupled with audio capabilities to help users perform some tasks or provide information.
+The technology behind these devices is the use of AI voice generators to help users perform some tasks or provide information.
 For example, a user may instruct them to do certain tasks such as create a shopping list, adjust the temperature of the room, or search for a place among other tasks.
 It has been estimated that these voice interactions may reduce browsing on the computer without a screen to 30% by 2020.

 Other big companies join the bandwagon of audio content